 Dr. Frazier joined BPW in Brevard in 1945 and later became a member of the Raleigh and Greensboro clubs.
 The niece of former NC Gov. Luther H. Hodges, leadership was in the family!
 Her service included a 2-year term (1956-1958) as President of the North Carolina Business and Professional Women’s Federation and a 1-year term (1965-1966) as President of Raleigh’s local club.
 She also served as treasurer of the National Federation for two years (1961-1962 and 1962-1963) and was an active participant on a number of committees.
 Dr. Frazier served as Head of the Department of Business and Economics Meredith College (1954-1985).
 She played a vital role in developing the MBA Program and served as Director from 1983-1991.
 She maintained a close relationship with UNC-G over the years, too.

 She served on the Alumni Advisory Board for the Bryan School of Business and Economics, and accepted a distinguished service award from the university in 1996.
 As Dr. Frazier recently shared with a writer for a UNC-G alumni magazine, most gratifying to Dr. Frazier is the lasting impact her former students have made.
 “Seeing students grow personally and academically from early enrollment at Meredith until graduation was a joy,” she shared.
 “One of my proudest accomplishments is learning that graduates of our programs are successful in their professions and provide outstanding leadership in their communities.”

-Portions of Dr. Frazier’s biography was taken from an article written in the UNCG Magazine, Fall, 2011.
-It was written by Michelle Hines, University Relations Writer, The University of North Carolina at Greensboro.
+Portions of Dr. Frazier’s biography was taken from an article written in the UNCG Magazine, Fall 2011.
+It was written by Michelle Hines, University Relations Writer for the University of North Carolina at Greensboro.